General Information

 Recess

-The children have outdoor recess during each school day except in the most inclement weather; therefore, the children’s outdoor clothing should be appropriate for the weather that day.
+Students have outdoor recess each school day except in the most inclement weather; therefore, student outdoor clothing should be appropriate for the weather.

 Telecommunication Device Possession and Use by Students

-In general, students are allowed to possess cellular, radio, and/or other telecommunication devices at school, on school property, or at school-sponsored activities, but the use of these devices is restricted to areas designated by the building principal and only during before- and after-school hours.
+Students are allowed to possess cellular, radio, and/or other telecommunication devices at school, on school property, or at school-sponsored activities, but the use of these devices is restricted to areas designated by the building principal and during before- and after-school hours.
 During the school day and/or while participating in school-sponsored activities, students will be expected to leave these devices in their lockers or cubbies in the off position.
-Cellular, radio, and/or other telecommunication devices found in a student's possession during the school day, while participating in school-sponsored activities, or outside the principal’s designated areas, may be confiscated, and the student may be subject to additional discipline.
+Cellular, radio, and/or other telecommunication devices found in a student's possession during the school day, while participating in school-sponsored activities or outside the principal’s designated areas, may be confiscated, and the student may be subject to additional discipline.
 Parents are required to pick up confiscated items.

-The school district also restricts parents' and/or visitors' use of cellular, radio, and/or other telecommunication devices to appropriate areas, to be used only in such instances in which either an emergency exists or the use of the device is not disruptive to the ongoing activity.
+The school district also restricts parents' and/or visitors' use of cellular, radio, and/or other telecommunication devices to appropriate areas.
+Devices are to be used only in instances of emergency or when the use of the device is not disruptive to the ongoing activity.
 Parents or visitors who violate this policy may be asked to leave the school building.

 Students will not be allowed to make phone calls during the school day except as permitted by a faculty member.
 Students generally are not called to the telephone from classes except for emergencies.